 My father returned his knowing smile and explained, "Well, we were up late last night watching movies and playing monopoly.
 We started that game last week and had to finish it before Marnie left, and she just wouldn't let me win."

 My dad then turned a mocking smile down towards me which I returned by crossing my arms over my chest.

-"Dad," I huffed, "You are too old for me to let you win, plus how will you ever learn if I go easy?
+"Dad," I huffed, "You are too old for me to let you win, plus, how will you ever learn if I go easy on you?
 Monopoly requires certain special skills to win."
 I explained with a devilish grin.

 I had always been told by both my dad and Remus that I had my mother's competitiveness.
 It was always something that I loved to hear them say.
 Dad would also tell me how much I reminded him of my mother in general which always made me feel closer with her.

 It was then that Lupin frowned while looking over at Joss.
 He was focusing all of his attention on Marnie with glossy looking eyes and Remus thought it must be hard on his friend to watch his daughter go to school and have her be away from home for so long; all without Lena by his side.